fabiospampinato/cash/README.md

 #### $.fn.remove()

-Removes collection elements from the DOM and removes all event listeners.
+Removes collection elements from the DOM and removes all their event listeners.

 ```js
 $(element).remove() // => collection